Transitional property rates grants for Great Barrier Island commercial properties

 - is classified in the Great Barrier Island non-residential property rating group and is used principally for commercial purposes.
 If only a part of the property rating unit is used for commercial purposes, the property rates postponement will apply only to that part of the rating unit.

 - You must use the application form to apply.

-- If we approve the application, we will postpone a portion of the rates on the rating unit (or part of the rating unit) for the relevant period.
-The amount of rates that are postponed for any rating period will be equal to the difference between:
+- If we approve the application, we will provide you with a grant equivalent to a portion of the rates on the rating unit (or part of the rating unit) for the relevant period.
+The amount of grant available for any rating period will be equal to the difference between:

-- the rates calculated using the rateable value of the rating unit (or part of the rating unit), and
+- the property rates calculated using the rateable value of the rating unit (or part of the rating unit), and

-- the rates calculated using 80 per cent of the rating unit's (or part of the rating unit's) capital value as the rateable value.
+- the property rates calculated using 80 per cent of the rating unit's (or part of the rating unit's) capital value as the rateable value.

 How to apply

-Call us on 09 301 0101 if you have any questions, or download the application form:
+call us on 09 301 0101 if you have any questions.